 Third, until reality is united into one whole, science cannot justify its claim to understand nature.
 This isn't simply a piece of grumpy skepticism.
 The Heisenberg cut raises a wall inside the human brain, because the brain is both a large object and totally dependent on quantum events taking place at the very most fundamental level of brain cells.
 Being unable to fuse the two domains of reality comes to a crunch every time you think a thought.
 At the large scale level of classical physics, your thought can be detected as increased neural activity that "lights up" on a brain scan.
 Yet this isn't the same as reading your mind.
 Only you know what your thought is.Last I checked, there wasn't any real "evidence" that thought requires quantum effects, but there certainly are quantum effects taking place in each and every atom in the brain.
 Are there "special types" of quantum "operations" taking place in some of the specialized cells in the brain?

 If you were watching the registers of a computer flit through millions of instructions manipulating millions/billions of bytes of data without access to a huge hunk of the software that was running and other programs which allowed you to trace the operations against source code, only a TINY number of people in the world would have any hope of discerning what was happening in the "big picture" of the program.
-Modern RISC instruction sets are hopelessly compressed and obscure from a human logical POV ... they are meant to run efficiently on THAT hardware and rely on sophisticated optimizing compilers to generate streams that fit the specific hardware structure.
-That optimization makes the meaning of the instructions flitting through still more obscure.
+Modern RISC instruction sets are hopelessly compressed and obscure from a human logical POV ... they are meant to run efficiently on specific hardware and rely on sophisticated optimizing compilers to generate streams that fit the specific hardware structure.
+That optimization makes the meaning of the instructions flitting through still more obscure from even an expert human POV.

 How much more difficult is our situation in watching neurons "light up" under a "Positron Emission Tomography" (PET) or some other scan?
 For a computer CPU, we can look up the spec -- how many registers, what is the instruction set, etc -- for the brain?
 We are men blind from birth painting a picture of something that has never been described -- consciousness.
 "The feeling of knowing" indeed!